Securitybits-io/blog.securitybits.io/content/post/2020-05-17-what-virtual-machines-am-i-running.md

 {{< image classes="fancybox center" src="/img/posts/2020/05/what-virtual-machines-am-i-running/GitLab-Logo.jpg" title="GitLab Logo" >}}

 2 vCPU/4GB Ram/250GB Disk
-Everyone needs somewhere to store their source code, this gitlab instance is responsible to house my own projects which i do not want to have on any other SaaS solution (Github).
+Everyone needs somewhere to store their source code, this Gitlab instance is responsible to house my own projects which I do not want to have on any other SaaS solution (Github).
 I do a lot of security research, writing malware etc. for professional use.
-Working as a pentester and Security Researcher I hate going out and compromising a client (on purpose and with authorization), and my malware is detected by signatures or even before execution time.
-Before I started hosting my own gitlab, I did a test with creating a unseen custom backdoor, tested on a fully updated windows 10, upload it to a private repo, wait for a week and retest it on a __fresh__ windows 10 instance... detected, while yes it was not a 'state of the art' malware, but it was enough for me to question where i should store my research.
+Working as a Pentester and Security Researcher I hate going out and compromising a client (on purpose and with authorization), and my malware is detected by signatures or even before execution time.
+Before I started hosting my own Gitlab, I did a test with creating a unseen custom backdoor, tested on a fully updated windows 10, upload it to a private repo, wait for a week and retest it on a __fresh__ windows 10 instance... detected, while yes it was not a 'state of the art' malware, but it was enough for me to question where I should store my research.
 Remember, the cloud is just someone else computer.
 I also store all the states and maps for SaltStack on my Gitlab, which makes it accessible even if my internet dies.

 ### Nginx Reverse Proxy
 2 vCPU/2GB RAM/32GB Disk